 So striking is this gesture today, on the day that the media, then the running world, elevated the tragic story of the murder of Ahmaud Arbery.
 The 25 year old was gunned down by a father and son while running in Georgia.
 Ahmaud is Black, the father and son white.
 You can read some of the details here.

 I often wonder when I run through this swanky Boston neighborhood, if people tolerate my presence, knowing I don't belong.
 Or, do they assume I'm a neighbor out on a jog?
-I'm the son of a contractor/teamster and a house cleaner so, I feel a little out of place.
+I was raised in a hard working blue-collar household so, I feel a little out of place.
 I can tell you one thing I know for sure: I don't fear for my life.
 Never.
 And, the comic curiosity that I have about whether I appear to fit in is a privilege of my skin color.

 I think about these issues often and even more when the worst, most despicable tragedies like this occur.
 As the Globe reported on this today calling it a modern day lynching, the story highlights an outrage and injustice that people of color always know and carry a keen awareness of.
 As a white person, not having to know it all the time, just when the outrage spikes, is what's known as "privilege".
 It can feel polarizing to some white people when they are accused of owning some "white privilage" when they worked their way to a status of which they're proud.
 I get that.
 I'm proud of what I've done.
 But, I think we all know how much harder opening a running store would be, getting a lease, getting a second lease, (etc) would be if I were Black.
 The comic curiosity I feel when I wonder if I'm fooling anyone running through a neighborhood where I don't belong is the purest simplest distillation of this privilege.
 Our Black friends don't get to enjoy that and too often, they pay with their lives.